ShZil/network-utilities/Scanner/README.md

 [17:48] Implemented and bugfixed.
 Note: reverted the change that does `h-=50` to make space for the title.
 Find a way to add this back.
+Also: the TK diagram is rendered from the top-left corner, but the Kivy one is from the bottom-left corner.
+Flip one pls.